Rio Tinto to hand over diamond mine to central Indian state

 Development of the mine would have cost the company around $330 million.

-Handing over the mine and equipment to the Madhya Pradesh government would help the state to package the assets if the state decides to auction the mineral rights, Rio Tinto said in a statement Tuesday.
+Handing over the mine and equipment to the Madhya Pradesh government will help the state package the assets if it decides to auction the mineral rights, Rio Tinto said in a statement.

 Most Read Stories